wacncontent/CustomizeTool/output/articles/virtual-network/virtual-networks-dmz-nsg-asm.md

 ## Environment Description
 In this example there is a subscription that contains the following:

-- Two cloud services: “FrontEnd001” and “BackEnd001”
+- Two cloud services: "FrontEnd001" and "BackEnd001"
-- A Virtual Network, “CorpNetwork”, with two subnets; “FrontEnd” and “BackEnd”
+- A Virtual Network, "CorpNetwork", with two subnets; "FrontEnd" and "BackEnd"
 - A Network Security Group that is applied to both subnets
-- A Windows Server that represents an application web server (“IIS01”)
+- A Windows Server that represents an application web server ("IIS01")
-- Two windows servers that represent application back end servers (“AppVM01”, “AppVM02”)
+- Two windows servers that represent application back end servers ("AppVM01", "AppVM02")
-- A Windows server that represents a DNS server (“DNS01”)
+- A Windows server that represents a DNS server ("DNS01")

 In the references section below there is a PowerShell script that will build most of the environment described above.
 Building the VMs and Virtual Networks, although are done by the example script, are not described in detail in this document.